-That’s why I recommend doing regular backups of them if you keep critical data on it.
+That’s why I recommend doing regular backups of them if you keep critical data on your card.

-I already have an entire guide on how to back up your Raspberry Pi, whatever your situation is.
+I already have an entire guide on how to back up your Raspberry Pi.

 And today, we’ll see how to clone the entire SD card on your computer.

-By the way, even if you have a retro gaming solution like Retropie on it and think you’re not concerned.
-If there is a huge catalog of games on your Raspberry Pi, I really recommend doing this 🙂
+By the way, even if you have a retro gaming solution like Retropie on it and think you don’t need to be concerned, think again.
+If there is a huge catalog of games on your Raspberry Pi, I really recommend backing up your SD card :).

 Use this technique to save time